Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Mrs. Meenu Rani is a doctoral candidate in the Department of Geography, Kumaun University, Nainital, Uttarakhand, India.
-Mrs. Rani received her M. Tech degree in Remote Sensing from Birla Institute of Technology, Ranchi, India.
-She is currently affiliated to Department of Geography, Kumaun University, Nainital, Uttarakhand, India.
-She has worked on remote sensing applications as a Junior Research Fellow in HARSAC, Research Associate in Indian Council of Agricultural Research and GB Pant National Institute of Himalayan Environment and Sustainable Development.
-Dr. Rani has authored and co-authored several peer-reviewed scientific research papers and presented works at many national and international conferences including the USA, Italy and China.
-She has been awarded with various fellowships from the International Association for Ecology, Future Earth Coast and SCAR Scientific Research Programme.
-She awarded early career scientists achievement in 2017 at Columbia University, New York, USA.
+Dr. Meenu Rani received her MTech degree in remote sensing from the Birla Institute of Technology, Ranchi, India.
+She is currently affiliated with the Department of Geography, Kumaun University, Nainital, Uttarakhand, India.
+She has worked on remote-sensing applications as a junior research fellow at the Haryana Space Applications Centre, as a research associate on the Indian Council of Agricultural Research, and at the G.B.
+Pant National Institute of Himalayan Environment and Sustainable Development.
+Dr. Rani has authored and coauthored several peer-reviewed scientific research papers and presented work at many national and international conferences, including in the United States, Italy, and China.
+She has been awarded various fellowships from the International Association for Ecology, Future Earth Coasts, and the Scientific Committee on Antarctic Research Scientific Research Programme.
+She was awarded an Early Career Scientist achievement in 2017 from Columbia University, New York, New York, USA.

 Department of Geography, Kumaun University, Nainital, Uttarakhand, India

-Scientist, Central Geomatics Laboratory, National Centre for Earth Science Studies (NCESS), Thiruvananthapuram, India
+Central Geomatics Laboratory (CGL), National Center for Earth Science Studies (NCESS), Thiruvananthapuram, Kerala, India

 Ms. Sufia Rehman is a doctoral candidate in the Department of Geography, Jamia Millia Islamia, New Delhi, India.
 She has completed her Bachelors in Geography and subsequently obtained her Master’s degree in Geography from Jamia Millia Islamia.
 She is a recipient of Gold medal in Master of Arts.
 She specialized in remote sensing and GIS and hydrological studies.
 Her area of interest includes coastal ecosystem conservation and management, climate change and disaster management.
 She has made a remarkable contribution in water related researches such as coastal landscape vulnerability and flood vulnerability.
 She has presented her research in national and international conferences.
 She has many research papers in Journals of International repute and book chapters to her credit.
 Ms. Rehman has been awarded many scholarships from various agencies.

-Doctoral candidate, Department of Geography, Jamia Millia Islamia, New Delhi, India
+Department of Geography, Faculty of Natural Sciences, Jamia Millia Islamia, New Delhi, Delhi, India

 Dr. Pavan Kumar is a Faculty of College of Horticulture and Forestry, Rani Lakshmi Bai Central Agricultural University, Jhansi, U.P., India.
 He obtained his Ph.D degrees from Faculty of Natural Sciences, Jamia Millia Islamia, New Delhi.
 He did B.Sc.
 (Botany) and M.Sc.
 (Environmental Science) from Banaras Hindu University, Varanasi, India and subsequently obtained Master’s degree in Remote Sensing (M.Tech) from Birla Institute of Technology, Mesra Ranchi, India.
 His current research interests include Climate Change and coastal studies.
 He is recipient of Innovation China National academy award for Remote Sensing.
 Dr. Kumar has published fifty research papers in international journals and authored a number of books.
 He has visited countries like USA, France, the Netherlands, Italy, China, Indonesia, Brazil and Malaysia for various academic/scientific assignments, workshop and conferences.
 Dr. Kumar is member of International Associations for Vegetation Science, USA and Institution of Geospatial and Remote Sensing, Malaysia.

-Faculty, Department of Horticulture and Forestry, Rani Lakshmi Bai Central Agricultural University, Jhansi, U.P., India
+College of Horticulture and Forestry, Rani Lakshmi Bai Central Agricultural University, Jhansi, Uttar Pradesh, India

 Prof. Haroon Sajjad is Professor in the Department of Geography, Faculty of Natural Sciences, Jamia Millia Islamia, New Delhi, India.
 He obtained his B.Sc, M.Sc, M.Phil and Ph.D degrees all from Aligarh Muslim University, Aligarh, India.
 His present research interests include environmental management, sustainable development, watershed management and applications of remote sensing and GIS.
 He has four books to his credit.
 He has published more than hundred research papers in journals of repute.
 Prof. Sajjad has presented fifty research papers at national and international conferences including at Sapienza University of Rome, Italy, University of British Columbia, Canada, University of Western Cape, Bellville, South Africa, and University of Brighton, U.K. He has delivered invited talks at various universities.
 Ten doctoral degrees to the scholars have been awarded under his supervision.
 He has chaired academic sessions at various conferences.
 He is the reviewer of many scientific research journals and member of scientific bodies.

-Professor, Department of Geography, Jamia Millia Islamia, New Delhi, India
+Department of Geography, Faculty of Natural Sciences, Jamia Millia Islamia, New Delhi, Delhi, India

 Elsevier.com visitor survey